 This is the easiest case.
-Make sure that under Settings (accessible via your avatar drop-down in the top right) you have your Git provider credentials in place.
+Make sure that under Settings, you have your Git provider credentials in place.

-Once you have verified your credentials, go back to the Projects page, click New Project, choose your Git provider, and enter the name of the repo you want to migrate to the Platform.
+Once you have verified your credentials, go back to the Projects page, choose your Git provider and enter the name of the repo you want to migrate to the Platform.